 Planting Advice: Transplants work best.
 Start seeds indoors two months before soil warms.
 After last frost and when soil warms up, set transplants every 18 to 24 inches in full sun; space rows 30 to 36 inches apart.

 Harvest Tips: Ripe in 50 to 80 days.
 Pick when 6 to 8 inches long and shiny; keep green “hats” and a bit of stem attached.
 But fruit length doesn’t always signal maturity, so use the thumb test: If the flesh rebounds when gently pressed, it’s ripe.
 Handle with care; eggplants bruise easily.
 They spoil fast, too, so cook them quickly.

 No sweet corn in summer?
 Boy, what a bummer.
-Few things taste better than fresh sweet corn on the cob, slathered with butter and sprinkled with salt.
+Few summer fruits and vegetables taste better than fresh sweet corn on the cob, slathered with butter and sprinkled with salt.
 Or try brushing on olive oil and your favorite seasoning blend.
 Don’t forget the napkins!

 Planting Advice: When frost no longer threatens, plant seeds 1/2 inch deep and 9 to 12 inches apart, with 30 to 36 inches between rows.
 If you plant more than one variety, plant two or more rows of the same variety side by side—not in one long row—to promote cross-pollination.

 Harvest Tips: Pick in 75 to 100 days, when kernels are smooth and plump, usually three weeks or so after silk strands appear.
 To test for ripeness: Prick a kernel with a fingernail; milky juice indicates it’s ready to pick.